simonjaeger/OfficeDev-HOL/Word-Add-in/README.md

     ```js
     $(".ms-Dropdown").Dropdown();
     ```
-    This will use the **Jquery.Dropdown.js** file and initialize any Dropdown components that we add to the view.
+    This will use the functionality within the **Jquery.Dropdown.js** file and initialize any Dropdown components that we add to the view.

 6. Your **Home.html** file should now look like this:
     ```html